mkeneqa/vagrant-lamp/README.md

 If you alread have an existing application just `git clone` it into  the `myapp` directory

-Make sure to use (.)period at the end to avoid created a nested folder.
+Make sure to use (.)period at the end to avoid creating a nested folder.

 eg:
 ```
 git clone https://github.com/user/myapp.git .
 ```

-## MySQL Info
+## MySQL Use

-#### This should only be for Development NOT PRODUCTION!
+#### This should only be used in development and NOT PRODUCTION!

 ```bash